 - It’s dead easy (always the clincher for me).
 You simply sign up here… for a day of fun, fresh air and friendliness.
 What more are you waiting for?

 Miranda ‘1 day sailing under my belt’

 Firstly, Thanks go to Miranda for putting her thoughts and experiences down for everyone to read and consider.
-Since writing this piece Miranda has since gone on to sail in the IDOR with CSORC and has sworn to return in 2018.
+Since writing this piece Miranda has since gone on to sail in the IDOR with CSORC and has sworn to return next season.
 Whether you are looking to start your adventures in Yachts, Dinghies or Keel boats you should have an enjoyable experience that will set you up for a life-long sailing journey.
 Please do take the first step and try a sail taster day.
 These are run across our sailing club community.
 As a new sailor myself I can only encourage you to “Give it a go!”

-Sailing opportunites in yachts
+Sailing opportunities in yachts and smaller craft

 - CSD – Hamble Southhampton Channel Sailing Division – Sailing Opportunities